By Kara Sherrer

 More than thirty electives are approved for the Master of Science in Finance program.
 These classes include Applied Investment Management, Mergers and Acquisitions, Portfolio Analysis and Trading, Real Estate Financial Analysis, and more.
 For a full list of approved electives, click here.

 Nearly all the professors who teach the MSF courses also teach MBA classes, and due to the tight-knit Owen community, MSF students build personal relationships with the faculty during their time here.
 “Because of the small size of the program, you get to know the faculty members.
 And they know you,” Wilkerson said.

 Furthermore, many of the MSF elective classes also enroll MBA candidates, so MSF students work alongside them in teams, learning from the MBAs’ more extensive work experience.
 “The MBAs can provide career advice, because they’re coming from the jobs that our MSF students want,” Wilkerson added.

 What resources are offered beyond classes and career management?

 Students start working on their professional development during orientation, with a class co-taught by Gore and Kimberly Pace, Professor for the Practice of Communication.
 Leadership development continues throughout the year with seminars and executive coaching.

-“The idea is to prepare them without everything they need to move into the workforce, not just a degree, but also the qualitative and the quantitative skills to be successful,” Clark said.
+“The idea is to prepare them without everything they need to move into the workforce, not just a degree, but also the qualitative and the quantitative skills to be successful,” Wilkerson said.